-Our review follows other landmark reviews which have assessed reported occupational routes and forms of exposure to engineered nanomaterials.
-Debia et al (2016) reviewed studies describing 306 exposure situations in 72 work environments and graded the quality of the evidence of exposure to ENM.
-They found high quality evidence of occupational exposure to multiwalled carbon nanotubles, single-walled CNTs, carbon nanofibers, aluminumim oxide, and silver NPs.
-The authors also report high-quality evidence of elevated risk of ENM exposure during “handling tasks” and that engineering controls substantially reduced occupational exposures.
-Basinas et al (2018) reviewed 424 exposure assessment situations describing an “occupational process or activity during the manufacture, handling, or end-use of particular ENM or product containing ENM”.
-The authors concluded that there is a lack of measurement data for ENM exposure, however from their review the route and form of occupational exposure is dependent primarily on nano-activity such as industrial process and operational conditions.
+Our review follows other landmark reviews that have assessed reported occupational routes and forms of exposure to engineered nanomaterials.
+Debia et al. (2016) reviewed studies describing 306 exposure situations in 72 work environments and graded the quality of the evidence of exposure to ENMs.
+They found high-quality evidence of occupational exposure to MWCNTs, single-walled CNTs, carbon nanofibers, aluminum oxide, and silver NPs.
+The authors also reported high-quality evidence of elevated risk of ENM exposure during “handling tasks” and found that engineering controls substantially reduced such occupational exposures.
+Basinas et al. (2018) reviewed 424 exposure assessment situations describing an “occupational process or activity during the manufacture, handling, or end-use of particular ENM or product containing ENM”.
+These authors concluded that there is a lack of measurement data for ENM exposure, although their review suggested that the route and form of occupational exposure is dependent primarily on nano-activities such as industrial processes and operational conditions.

-This review attempts to draw on the most recent information from epidemiological studies to identify the expression of biological markers of physiological and molecular effect resulting from occupational exposure to different nanomaterials and nanoparticles.
-The literature to date has assessed a variety of biological markers, many of them showing statistically significant changes in biomonitoring and respiratory functions in human studies.
-Experiments on animals exposed to different NPs at varying doses and exposure routes allow for comparing doses related to relevant physiological human exposure.
-Increased or decreased markers of lipid oxidation and inflammatory cell activation, cardiovascular disease markers, markers of oxidative damage to DNA, antioxidant markers, serum pneumoproteins, acute phase proteins, clotting factors, adhesion molecules and metabolic markers were described.
+The goal of this review was to draw on the most recent information from epidemiological studies in order to identify the expression of biological markers of physiological and molecular effects resulting from occupational exposure to different nanomaterials and nanoparticles.
+Studies published to dave have assessed a variety of biological markers, many of them showing statistically significant changes in biomonitoring and respiratory function studies in humans.
+Experiments using animals exposed to different NPs at varying doses and exposure routes allow for analyses of the effects of doses relevant to physiological human exposures.
+Increases or decreases in markers of lipid oxidation and inflammatory cell activation, cardiovascular disease markers, markers of oxidative DNA damage, antioxidant markers, serum pneumoproteins, acute phase proteins, clotting factors, adhesion molecules, and metabolic markers have been described.

-The majority of epidemiological studies involved NPs from the manufacturing and printing technologies, mainly single- and multi-walled carbon nanotubes, titanium dioxide, metal oxides, silicon dioxide, and other nanomaterials including nanoresins, nanosilver, nanogold, nanoclay, and nanoalumina; multiple exposures to mixed types of nanoparticles were very common.
-Titanium dioxide was the most frequently described, either separately or in combination with other NPs followed by mixtures of nanomaterials in welding fumes and carbon nanotubes in a variety of industries.
-Markers showing statistically significant changes among exposed NP workers such as miRNAs, fibrogenic markers, micronuclei, and ICAM-1 in macrophages were also shown.
-From all human samples collected in the different epidemiology studies, EBC was found to be a sensitive technique for the noninvasive monitoring of workers exposed to NPs with biomarkers that reflect intrinsic changes in the airway lining fluid and lung inflammation.
-Once undergoing dissolution in biological media, some metal NPs released ions detectable with analytical methods which could serve as valuable markers of occupational exposure.
-Although the results described in this scoping review demonstrate a good relationship between exposure of workers to NP and physiologically significant biomarkers, in order to use these biomarkers in routine occupational medical surveillance, large scale epidemiological studies among well-defined groups of workers will be required to confirm the utility of routine occupational biomonitoring.
+The majority of epidemiological studies have focused on NPs derived from the manufacturing and printing technologies, mainly single- and multi-walled carbon nanotubes, titanium dioxide, metal oxides, silicon dioxide, and other nanomaterials including nanoresins, nanosilver, nanogold, nanoclay, and nanoalumina.
+However, multiple exposures to mixed types of NPs are very common.
+TiO2 was the most frequently described nanomaterial in this context, with exposure occurring either separately or in combination with other NPs.
+Other common exposures included mixtures of nanomaterials in welding fumes and carbon nanotubes in a variety of industries.
+Biomarkers exhibiting statistically significant changes in samples from NP-exposed workers such as miRNAs, fibrogenic markers, micronuclei, and macrophage ICAM-1 expression have been reported.
+Human sample collection efforts in different epidemiological studies have shown EBC to be a sensitive technique for the noninvasive monitoring of workers exposed to NPs, allowing for the assessment of biomarkers that reflect intrinsic changes in the airway lining fluid and lung +inflammation.
+Upon dissolution in biological media, some metal NPs release ions that are detectable with specific analytical methods th

+at could serve as valuable markers of occupational exposure.
+Although the results described in this scoping review demonstrate a good relationship between exposure of workers to NPs and physiologically significant biomarkers, in order to use these biomarkers in routine occupational medical surveillance, large-scale epidemiological studies among well-defined groups of workers will be required to confirm the utility of routine occupational biomonitoring.

 Conclusions